 LABEL DESCRIPTION Setup Key Type an OTIST Setup Key of exactly eight ASCII characters in length.
 The default OTIST setup key is "01234567".
 Note: If you change the OTIST setup key here, you must also make the same change on the wireless client(s).
 Yes!
-If you want OTIST to automatically generate a WPA-PSK, you must: Change your security to any security other than WPA-PSK in the Wireless LAN > General screen. • Select the Yes! checkbox in the OTIST screen and click Start.
+If you want OTIST to automatically generate a WPA-PSK, you must: Change your security to any security other than WPA-PSK in the Wireless LAN > General screen.
+Select the Yes! checkbox in the OTIST screen and click Start.
 The wireless screen displays an auto generated WPA-PSK and is now in WPA-PSK security mode.
 The WPA-PSK security settings are assigned to the wireless client when you start OTIST.
 Note: If you already have a WPA-PSK configured in the Wireless LAN > General screen, and you run OTIST with Yes! selected, OTIST will use the existing WPA-PSK.
-Start Click Start to encrypt the wireless security data using the setup key and have the ZyXEL device set the wireless client to use the same wireless settings as the ZyXEL device.
-You must also activate and start OTIST on the wireless client at the same time.
-The process takes three minutes to complete.
+Start Click Start to encrypt the wireless security data using the setup key and have the ZyXEL Device set the wireless client to use the same wireless settings as the ZyXEL Device.
+You must also activate and start OTIST on the wireless client all within three minutes.